 We commit to a supportive, accessible environment, responsive to the needs of people with MS and we are a welcoming, worldwide community of thousands of people who are living with MS.

-Thank you for joining OMS; a global community of supportive and positive people.
+Thank you for joining Overcoming MS; a global community of supportive and positive people.

 Here are some key points to consider when speaking to others online: